McMurdo Station: 2020s

 In 2020, one dormitory was demolished as part of a plan to rebuild several parts of station.
 A new dorm is under construction and is expected to be finished by March 2026.
 In the 2023–4 season, 67 of 137 projects were cut or scaled back due to housing issues.
 In 2023, the NIH sent investigators to McMurdo in response to reports of sexual harassment and/or assault by men and women at the station.
-One result of this was to ban the selling of alcohol at bars, though it's not a blanket ban on alcohol at the station.
+One result of this was to ban the selling of alcohol at bars, though there is not a blanket ban on alcohol at the station.